reharik/smart-enums/README.md

 - Manual enum types are tried first
 - Learned enum types are added if not already in the manual list
+- Manual mappings are persisted to the global singleton for future use
 - This ensures backward compatibility while providing immediate functionality

 ### Prisma Integration